sanjeetkryadav/discord-bot/README.md

   - View specific notes with `/viewnote`
   - Delete notes with `/deletenote`
 - **Password Generator**: Generate secure random passwords using `!password`
+- **Help System**: View all available commands using `/help` or `!help`

 ## Command Types

 ### Slash Commands
-All commands except `!password` are implemented as slash commands for better user experience and Discord integration.
+All commands except `!password` and `!help` are implemented as slash commands for better user experience and Discord integration.

 ### Prefix Commands
 - `!password [length]` - Generate a secure random password